 We would also like independent reviews of both the investigations Cumbria Police undertook in 2001 and 2016.
-These should clarify the role of the former Senior Police Commander who was on the board of the local NHS at the time of the first investigation and seek to establish what happened to the evidence we gave Cumbria Police that they conveniently lost?
+These should clarify the role of the former Senior Police Commander who was on the board of the local NHS at the time of the first investigation and seek to establish what happened to the evidence we gave Cumbria Police that they conveniently lost.
 We think the Police had an implicit national policy of not intervening in cases of abuse in NHS Hospitals.

-We want to know why Scott-Buccleuch was able to continue in Hospital Radio at another NHS Hospital in Carlisle under Shirley Chipperfield, the same HR Director who investigated and knew what he had done when he was a Trainee Mental Health Nurse at the Garlands.
+We want to know why Scott-Buccleuch was able to continue in Hospital Radio at another NHS Hospital under the same HR Director, Shirley Chipperfield, who knew what he had done when he was a Mental Health Nurse at the Garlands.

 We would like to know if the Hebron Church in Carlisle was aware of what Scott-Buccleuch had done.
 He held a position of responsibility at the Church, including dealing with young adults for many years.
 What did they know and do they have safeguarding processes in place?

 The nurse who broke the law has no desire to acknowledge or understand the damage he has caused.
 He had successfully hidden his crimes for almost thirty years before being forced to admit them to the Police in 2017.
 Using a vulnerable mental health patient for sex and covering his tracks by arranging an abortion is despicable, illegal, immoral, harmful, selfish, unethical, and utterly unacceptable.
 Though we do not want harm to come to him, we believe he should be held accountable for what he did and we have asked Cumbria Police for restorative justice; a request that has been ignored.
 And though he is responsible for his actions and entirely culpable, it should be noted that other people knew what was going on; they are also accountable.